tpulatha/sdl_ios_guides/docs/Getting Started/SDK Configuration/index.md

 Install this documentation to [Dash](https://kapeli.com/dash) or to Xcode by using [Docs for Xcode](https://documancer.com/xcode).
 On the [SDL Docs page](http://cocoadocs.org/docsets/SmartDeviceLink-iOS/), click the **upload** icon located in the upper right hand corner of the screen and add the documentation to Dash or Xcode.

 ### 5. Getting an App Id
 An App Id is required for production level apps.
 The App Id gives your app special permissions to access vehicle data.
-If your app does not need to access vehicle data, a dummy App Id (i.e. just make up a fake id consisting of numbers) is sufficient during the development stage.
+If your app does not need to access vehicle data, a dummy App Id (i.e. create a fake id like "1234") is sufficient during the development stage.
 However, you must get an App Id before releasing a production level app.

 To obtain an App Id, sign up on [smartdevicelink.com](www.smartdevicelink.com).